shivangp76/sioyek/docs/commands/open_prev_doc.md

 for_commands:

 doc_body:
-Shows a list of previously opened documents.
+Shows a searchable list of previously opened documents.